 Of nightlife spots, there are a few good’uns dedicated to all things vodka, or wódka, as the locals would have it.
 My winner for best-named pub, though, is the Cathead Multitap.
 Half humorous, half business; I like it!

-Best Airbnb in Sródmiescie – Charming Studio near the Nightlife
+Charming Studio near the Nightlife | Best Airbnb in Sródmiescie

 Cosy and charming apartment in a townhouse is located right in the center of the Old City in Gdansk.
-The neighbourhood is very peaceful and quiet, yet you’re close to the popular tourist attractions.
+The neighborhood is very peaceful and quiet, yet you’re close to the popular tourist attractions.
 Walk 100 meters and you’ll find Zielona Brama and Neptune Fountain 200 meters.
 The space is completely furnished with everything you’ll need to have a pleasant and comfortable stay.

 Guests can soak up the sun on the terrace or enjoy a beverage at the bar.
 Convenient services include an express check-in feature and a luggage storage area.
 There are 93 modern rooms at PURO Gdansk Stare Miasto, each providing all the essentials to ensure a comfortable stay.

-Best Hotel in Sródmiescie – Marina Club Hotel
+Marina Club Hotel | Best Hotel in Sródmiescie

 Marina Club Hotel Gdansk features a 24/7 reception, plus luggage storage and free Wi-Fi.
 For added convenience, it offers a safe, a terrace and an ATM/cash machine.
 After a day of sightseeing in the nearby area, guests can unwind in the comfort of their air conditioned rooms.

-Best Hostel in Sródmiescie – 4-friends Hostel
+4-friends Hostel | Best Hostel in Sródmiescie

 4-friends Hostel offers modern private double rooms and shared rooms for 4 persons with shared bathrooms and two apartments with bathrooms.
 They have an open space with fully furniture kitchen for quests.